Committees of the Board

 All of the Audit Committee members have been determined to be independent as defined by SEC and NYSE regulations.

-The Board of Directors has determined that Gerald M. Lieberman, Murray A. Goldberg and Roberto Mignone are “audit committee financial experts” as defined by applicable SEC regulations.
+The Board of Directors has determined that, of the directors on this committee, Gerald M. Lieberman (chair) and Roberto A. Mignone are “audit committee financial experts” as defined by applicable SEC regulations.

 Human Resources and Compensation Committee

-Publicly held Israeli companies are required to appoint a compensation committee.
-Our Compensation Committee includes only independent directors, as defined by SEC and NYSE regulations.
+The Israeli Companies Law requires publicly held Israeli companies to appoint a compensation committee.
+As a NYSE-listed company, Teva’s HR and Compensation Committee must be comprised solely of independent directors, as defined by the SEC and NYSE regulations.

-The Compensation Committee is responsible for establishing annual and long-term performance goals and objectives for our executive officers, as well as reviewing our compensation philosophy and policies (including our Compensation Policy).
+The HR and Compensation Committee is responsible for establishing annual and long-term performance goals and objectives for our executive officers, as well as reviewing our compensation philosophy and policies (including our Compensation Policy).

-The Compensation Committee is responsible for reviewing plans for the succession of our directors, our chief executive officer and other senior members of executive management.
+The HR and Compensation Committee is responsible for reviewing plans for the succession of our chief executive officer and other senior members of executive management.

 Corporate Governance and Nominating Committee